-Managing Cat & Dog Allergies in Groveport, OH
+Cat and Dog Allergy Treatments in Groveport, OH

 Allergies can be tough from spring and summer to fall.
 And we’re not the only ones affected!
 Cats and dogs can develop allergies, too.
 Allergies in our pets tend to manifest as skin conditions, particularly itchy skin that causes them to scratch, lick, and chew at themselves with reckless abandon.
 All this irritation can quickly damage the skin barrier, causing secondary infections that are even more uncomfortable.
-At Groveport Canal Animal Hospital, we focus our efforts on managing your pet’s allergies to reduce the itch so they can be happy in their own skin again!
+At Groveport Canal Animal Hospital, we focus our efforts on managing and treating your dog and cat’s allergies to reduce the itch so they can be happy in their own skin again!

 Think your pet may have allergies?

 Schedule a visit so we can get them on the path to relief!

 Cats and dogs can be allergic to many of the same things we are.